WhipeeDip/Content-Category-Discord-Bot/README.md

 # Content-Category-Discord-Bot

-Uses the Google Cloud Natural Language API and the Mercury Web Parser to classify URLs and messages and move them to another channel as desired.
+Uses the Google Cloud Natural Language API to classify URLs and messages and move them to another channel as desired.

 ## Setup